 There are very few medications that interfere with ketamine treatment.
 You do not need to stop any of your antidepressants.
 However, please tell your Transformation medical provider about all of your current medications so they can review for any possible interactions.
 Benzodiazepines such as Xanax and Ativan can decrease the effectiveness of the ketamine treatment.
 For optimal effect, you should be weaned off these prior to treatment, but any medication changes will be discussed in detail and be done in collaboration with your prescribing physician.
 Stimulants, such as Adderall or Ritalin should not be taken on the day of your medicine journey.

 What are some indications that ketamine is not for me?

 Pregnancy and Nursing: Pregnant women and nursing mothers are not eligible because of potential effects on the fetus or nursing child.
-The effects of ketamine on pregnancy and the fetus are undetermined, and therefore, it is advisable to protect against pregnancy while exposing yourself to ketamine or in the immediate aftermath of its use.
+The effects of ketamine on pregnancy and the fetus are undetermined, and therefore, it is advisable to avoid becoming pregnant before exposing yourself to ketamine, or in the immediate aftermath of its use.

-Hypertension: Untreated hypertension is a contraindication to ketamine use as the substance can cause a rise in blood pressure.
+Hypertension: Untreated hypertension is a contraindication to ketamine use as it can cause a rise in blood pressure.